 Note: you will need a rental car to visit this portion of the island.
 Avoid a vacation nightmare and first read this guide to renting a car in Hawaii before you book.

-Here are our picks for the best beaches in Oahu.
+Here are our picks for the best beaches in Oahu for families.

 Visit a Blowhole and Watch the Experts Body Surf